Most of our holidays start and finish in Metro Manila - the vibrant, bustling capital city of The Philippines.

 Containing various personal effects of the national hero, Dr Jose Rizal, is the Rizal Shrine.

 Here, he was imprisoned, writing his ﬁnal farewell (Mi Ultimo Adios) before being executed on 30th December 1896.

 Rizal Park is located in the centre of Manila at the northern end of Roxas Boulevard, overlooking Manila Bay.
 This is a major tourist attractions of Manila, with regular concerts being played at its open air auditorium.

 The MOA Eye, near the Mall of Asia, Manila Bay, was named after the London Eye in the UK, and is the Philippines largest ferris wheel.

-Tours recommended include a Manila City Tour, with a visit to old Intramuros, (described above), a cruise to the historic Corregidor Island Fortress, a day's excursion to Villa Escudero with its showcase of rich Philippines cultural heritage, Pagsanjan Falls, Mt Pinatubo Volcano Trek, and a journey to the Taal Lake and Volcano in Tagaytay.
+Day Tours recommended include a Manila City Tour, with a visit to old Intramuros, (described above), a cruise to the historic Corregidor Island Fortress, a day's excursion to Villa Escudero with its showcase of rich Philippines cultural heritage, Pagsanjan Falls, & Hidden Valley.
+Mt Pinatubo Volcano Trek, and a journey to the Taal Lake and Volcano in Tagaytay.